Go to Next Chapter -- Return to Contents/Index

 would be a more difficult task, since both of these young women were heavy

 sleepers and had drank heavily Halloween night.
+Conventional knocking or doorbell ringing would not have

-the sound of bam-bam-bam, bam-bam-bam caused a faint stir inside.
+sound of bam-bam-bam, bam-bam-bam caused a faint stir inside.

 Wanda